 2. Inside Sales Representative

 Inside sales reps are your first point of contact with customers interested in making a purchase.
-They typically are a jack of all trades with an emphasis on acquiring new customers.
+They are typically a jack-of-all-trades, with an emphasis on acquiring new customers.

 Inside sales representatives can take inbound calls or pitch to qualified leads.
-They can support closers by qualifying leads, or help associates in answering questions during payment.
+They can support closers by qualifying leads or help associates in answering questions during payment.

 Source: Careerflow